 Some champions of gold dinars and silver dirhams are convinced that the fractional-reserve system is an instrument in the hands of the foes of Islam.
-One vocal activist, Imrān N. Hosein, observes that ‘It is both strange and embarrassing that even at this late hour when enemies are about to weld into place the final iron gate of a financial Guantanamo, so many Muslims remain ignorant about the devilish nature of European-created money in the modern world’ (Hosein 2007 p.
-6).
+One vocal activist, Imrān N. Hosein, observes that ‘It is both strange and embarrassing that even at this late hour when enemies are about to weld into place the final iron gate of a financial Guantanamo, so many Muslims remain ignorant about the devilish nature of European-created money in the modern world’.
 He sounds the alarm bell because ‘There seems to be little understanding of the role that a European-created money-system has been playing in delivering to enemies of Islam the capacity to engage in massive legalised theft of the wealth of mankind.
 Nor is there realization that those enemies have designed a monetary system that would eventually deliver to them financial dictatorship over the whole world.
 They have already succeeded in enslaving millions of Muslims (as well as others amongst mankind) with slave wages and even destitution, while pursuing a sinister global agenda on behalf of the Euro-Jewish State of Israel.
 It is truly pathetic to listen to those who blame Pakistanis and Indonesians for miserable poverty in Pakistan and Indonesia.’
-(Hosein 2007 p.
-7).
 The weapon of those enemies of Islam is the system of non-redeemable paper money.
 This money can be devalued, which means a legalised theft of the holder’s wealth and adds to the burden for borrowing countries of repaying loans taken on interest, in the end bankrupting them so that they are at the mercy of the lenders.
 That is what those lenders are after, all the time.
 They can now buy property, labour, goods and services from the indebted countries at low prices and live in luxury, leaving the debtors in poverty and in the process causing corruption in the countries they loot.
 Sure enough all this is meant to ‘pave the way for the Euro-Jewish State of Israel to become the ruling state in the world and, eventually, for a ruler of Israel to startle the world with the utterly fraudulent claim that he is the true Messiah.’
 And why do governments in Muslim-majority countries not see the danger?
 That is because of ‘the subservient role to which they must adhere as governments in their relations with the Judeo-Christian alliance that now rules the world.’
-(Hosein 2007 pp. 8-12).
 A similar apocalyptic vision comes from Nik Mahani Mohamad, a former pupil of Imran Hosein and one-time executive director of Kelantan Golden Trade, the firm that mints the gold dinar and silver dirham.
 She holds that the fractional reserve banking system lies at the root of the rotten capitalist system spread by the Western powers.
 Like Hosein, she does not hesitate to see in this system the coming of the Dajjal, the Jewish False Messiah.
 She, too, prophesies about the dire role of Israel: ‘With the control over currencies and making it whether ‘regional’ or ‘single’ currencies; we now understand that our each individual country ‘sovereignty’ is now slowly beginning to be passed into the hands of the Central Powers—call it IMF and the World Bank!
-Soon USD will be made to demise and so too the Ruling State Power will be shifted from USA to another Central Power—centered no doubt in Israel as prophesised by our Holy Prophet Muhammad SAW’ (Mahani 2009 p.
-250).
+Soon USD will be made to demise and so too the Ruling State Power will be shifted from USA to another Central Power—centered no doubt in Israel as prophesised by our Holy Prophet Muhammad SAW’.
 It is left to her readers to figure out how Israel could ever play such a pernicious role in international finance.